-- An archer shooting before or after the whistle signaling a 2-minute end or after the time has lapsed will lose their highest scoring arrow or arrows equaling the number of errant arrows shot.
+- An archer shooting before the whistle signaling a 2-minute end or after the time has lapsed will lose their highest scoring arrow or arrows equaling the number of errant arrows shot.

 - New in 2018!
 For Championship & Young Adult Championship divisions only: one arrow is allowed per spot on a three-spot target face.
 If there is more than one arrow in a single spot, you will lose your highest scoring arrow or arrows in that spot.

 - If more than 3 arrows are shot during an end, only the lowest 3 arrows will be scored.
 A penalty of one point will be assessed for each additional arrow shot.
 Misses or zeros will be counted as lowest arrows.

-- If an archer shoots less than three arrows in one end and retires from the line, he/she may shoot the remaining arrows if the omission is discovered before the end is officially completed and the line has not been cleared; otherwise they shall be scored as misses.
+- Updated in 2018!
+If an archer shoots less than three arrows in one end and retires from the line, he/she may shoot the remaining arrows if the omission is discovered before the end is officially completed and the line has not been cleared; otherwise they shall be scored as misses.

 - An archer who purposely disfigures a target face to improve aiming or for any other reason, may be disqualified.
 Arrow holes may be repaired, provided there is no delay to the round.

 - Any archer conducting himself in an unsportsmanlike manner will be IMMEDIATELY disqualified and removed from the site.

-- Peak compound bow draw weight shall not exceed 80 lbs, with a maximum speed of 300 FPS with a 3% variance.
+- Peak compound bow draw weight shall not exceed 80 lbs.

 - Maximum arrow shaft diameter allowed will be 0.422 inches, with a point diameter not to exceed 0.425 inches.
 The shaft diameter will include any wrap placed on the arrow and will include the size of the nock and the nock insert.